 - one important concept is the idea of selective attention, the CNS (i.e., cognitive) process whereby higher order brain regions can alter the sensitivity of sensory processing, in order to preferentially extract information from one sensory system over another, or to pay attention to one component of a complex stimulus over another

-- one example of this is the cocktail party effect
+- one example of a malfunction in this aspect of the process is the cocktail party effect

 à descending pathways can change sensory processing at any level (including receptors), thereby altering perception